2022–23 MC Alger season

-In 2022–23 season, MC Alger are competing in the Ligue 1 for the 54th season and the Algerian Cup.
-It is their 20th consecutive season in the top flight of Algerian football.
+The 2022–23 season, is MC Alger's 54th season and the club's 19th consecutive season in the top flight of Algerian football.
+In addition to the domestic league, MC Alger participated in the Algerian Cup.

 Season summary

 On 16 July 2022, Faruk Hadžibegić was appointed as a new head coach.
 On 20 July 2022, MC Alger agreed with the Rouïba municipality to receive their opponents for the first leg in Salem Mabrouki Stadium, after the closure of the Stade du 5 Juillet for renovation.
 On September 10, Faruk Hadžibegić was dismissed from his post after only three matches, the contract was canceled by mutual consent.

 Squad list

 Players and squad numbers last updated on 5 February 2023.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.